Marc Bekoff: Writing and activism

 Bekoff is a vegan.
-He is also a patron of the Captive Animals Protection Society.
 In May 2010, he argued in an article for the Greater Good Science Center, "Expanding Our Compassionate Footprint," that human beings need to abandon human exceptionalism: "Research on animal morality is blossoming, and if we can break free of theoretical prejudices, we may come to better understand ourselves and the other animals with whom we share this planet."